FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/GORM_An_Object-Relational_Mapping_Library_for_Go.md

 ---
+description: In this article, we'll discuss how to use GORM in your Go projects, covering installation, basic CRUD operations, and advanced features
+imgSrc: /imgs/2023/3619698287.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-01-20T00:38:00.000Z'
+tags: []
 title: GORM An Object-Relational Mapping Library for Go
-pubDate: "2024-01-20T00:38:00.000Z"
-description: "In this article, we'll discuss how to use GORM in your Go projects, covering installation, basic CRUD operations, and advanced features"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # GORM: An Object-Relational Mapping Library for Go

 GORM is a powerful and easy-to-use object-relational mapping (ORM) library for Go (Golang).
 It provides a high-level, flexible, and customizable interface to interact with various databases while adhering to Go's idiomatic and concurrent programming style.
 In this article, we'll discuss how to use GORM in your Go projects, covering installation, basic CRUD operations, and advanced features.